 Emory is committed to awarding aid based on financial need determined by a thorough review of each family’s circumstances.
-Most students with financial need receive a combination of all three of these and the average total need-based package is just under $37,000 per year for Emory College students and just over $30,000 per year for Oxford College students.
-Sixty percent of Emory University students receive some sort of financial aid.
+Most students with financial need receive a combination of all three of these and the average total need-based package is $40,239 per year for Emory College students and $31,314 per year for Oxford College students.
+56% of Emory University students receive some sort of financial aid.

 Emory AdvantageEmory Advantage is a debt-relief program that makes the cost of a private college education like that at Emory more affordable.
 A high-quality student body is composed of diverse ideas, perspectives, backgrounds, and life experiences.
 Emory is committed to opening our doors to any qualified student who wants to pursue a world-class education and to use their talents to impact the world.
 Giving students the opportunity to graduate with little or no debt eases the financial burdens that can limit postgraduate career or education choices.
 The goal is to make an Emory education attainable for any qualified student, regardless of income.

 Families who demonstrate financial need and have total incomes of $50,000 or less receive a Loan Replacement Grant to make their Emory education a reality.
 Grants replace the Federal Subsidized Stafford Loan or loan self-help that is normally awarded in the financial aid package.